-On Monday, cialis check October 27, viagra usa MWRO comrade and political prisoner, Rev. Edward Pinkney, will be 60 years old.
-It won’t be much of a celebration for our friend as he serves 3-10 years at Ojibway Correctional Facility located in a remote corner of Michigan’s Upper Penisula.
+On Monday, October 27, MWRO comrade and political prisoner, Rev. Edward Pinkney, will be 60 years old.
+It won’t be much of a celebration for our friend as he serves 3-10 years at Ojibway Correctional Facility located in a remote corner of Michigan’s Upper Peninsula.

 In August 2008, Rev. Pinkney erroneously “was found to be in violation of the terms of his probation for “threatening” the trial judge by paraphrasing Chapter 30 of Deuteronomy to the effect that God will punish those who persist in the path of injustice”, according to the Rev.’s attorney, Hugh “Buck” Davis.

 Prior to this, Rev. Pinkney had been working with Benton Harbor, MI, residents and other statewide and national supporters to squash efforts by Whirlpool and local officials to acquire prime, public waterfront land for a private golf course and club.
 Along with the destruction of 90 year old trees and sand dunes for local habitat so that an asphalt parking lot could be laid, local residents and activists have fallen victim to power players.

 The poorest city in Michigan with a mostly African-American population, Benton Harbor claimed national attention in June 2003 when a riot ensued after a young man was killed during a police car chase.
 Rev. Pinkney was among those who publicly commented about the community’s angry response, ”I believe this: There’s never change without conflict.
 Read your history,” according to the New York Times.

 Through Rev. Pinkney’s work with local grassroots group BANCO, he and other residents exposed political and judicial corruption.
 The ACLU has taken on Rev. Pinkney’s appeal case, and Attorney Davis has filed a Petition for Clemency with Gov. Jennifer Granholm.